 What Compensation Amounts Could I Receive For PTSD?

 A PTSD claim can be quite complex, with regard to the kinds of things a person can claim for in their compensation settlement.
 Every PTSD claim is going to include a provision for general damages, and also a provision for special damages.
-And in the case of PTSD, the special damages are likely to far outweigh the general damages.
+And in the case of PTSD, the special damages are likely to far outweigh the general damages for post traumatic stress disorder claims.

 General damages will be claimed for the actual injury (in this case a psychological injury) and the suffering and pain it has caused.
 Now, with PTSD, the actual injury itself is not painful, it is the manifestation of the symptoms which are the most harmful aspect, and the effect they have on a person’s life, these will have a far greater effect on the special damages.